refile/refile/README.md

 You could also run the application on its own, it doesn't need to be mounted to work.

+### Direct Uploads

+By default you can directly upload to the refile app cache by sending a POST request to the uri '/attachments/cache' with a parameter {file: 'yourfile.jpg'}

 ### Retrieving files

 Files can be retrieved from the application by calling: